It was the wine. Those damn fermented grapes should come with a warning label.

 But what do I know?
 I’m a rookie when it comes to infidelity.
 Kieran is a veteran.
 I learned a few things that night:

-•He also asked me to bartend at their wedding – they as in he and his fiancée who he cheated on with me!
+- He also asked me to bartend at their wedding—they as in he and his fiancée.

 I saw Penelope a few days later.
 I played it cool—made witty banter like my life depended on it.
 I don’t think she knows.
 She didn’t say anything.
 She didn’t even look at me like she suspected something had happened but was only holding her tongue so as not to make a scene.
 After she left, Kieran came up to me and said, “You’re a lot cooler than I thought you were.”